 ABB had already faced FCPA sanctions in July 2004 totaling \$5.9 million.
 In 2007 and 2008, it would later become the subject of additional DOJ and SEC investigations into possible FCPA violations in the Middle East, Asia, South America, Europe, and in the now-defunct UN Iraq Oil-for-Food Programme.

-Additional discussion on the FCPA investigations and settlements involving Vetco International, its various subsidiaries, and payments made to the Nigerian Customs Service between 2002 and 2005 can be found supra.
 The Vetco companies are no longer subsidiaries of ABB; in February 2007, GE bought the Vetco entities and is now bound to the Vetco settlement agreements.

 Statoil